wjx5037/wjx5037.github.io/content/posts/project8/index.md

 date = 2025-05-03
 summary = """
 ![一种搬运安装空心混凝土护栏的叉车属具结构图](posts/project8/p1.png)

-As part of my Capstone Design Project sponsored by Fox Rotating Equipment Solutions, our team developed a novel adjustable diffuser wall to enhance centrifugal compressor testing efficiency.
-The diffuser plays a critical role in converting kinetic energy to static pressure, yet conventional designs require costly and time-consuming manufacturing of new shroud walls for each test.

-To address this challenge, we designed a movable diffuser wall insert capable of adjusting its angle between 0° and 3°.
-My primary responsibility was CAD design and motion simulation in SolidWorks, ensuring structural feasibility and actuation accuracy.
-I proposed and implemented an internal drive ring mechanism to push the diffuser wall and achieve precise angle variation while maintaining compatibility with existing instrumentation.

-This project not only reduced lead time and cost for diffuser testing but also provided a flexible platform for aerodynamic experimentation.
-It strengthened my expertise in CAD modeling, mechanical simulation, and design for manufacturability, while demonstrating how engineering innovation can directly support industrial research and development.
+*Advised by Dr. Chaoyang Wang at Pennsylvania State University & (sponsored by Fox Rotating Equipment Solutions)*

+This capstone project, sponsored by Fox Rotating Equipment Solutions, focuses on developing an adjustable diffuser wall for centrifugal compressor testing to reduce lead time and increase aerodynamic testing flexibility.
+Our team designed a movable diffuser insert capable of varying the wall angle between 0° and 3°, eliminating the need to fabricate new fixed shroud walls for each experiment.
+My primary contributions involved SolidWorks CAD modeling, motion simulation, and proposing an internal drive ring actuation mechanism to ensure precise and structurally feasible adjustment.
+Due to sponsor confidentiality requirements, detailed design drawings cannot be publicly disclosed.

+#### ⬇️*Click*⬇️ { .text-right }
 """

 +++
+*Advised by Dr. Chaoyang Wang at Pennsylvania State University & (sponsored by Fox Rotating Equipment Solutions)*
 {{< figure src="p1.png" title="Adjustable diffuser wall final project " >}}

+**Due to confidentiality requirements from the project sponsor, I am unable to publicly share detailed designs or technical drawings for this project.
+Thanks for understanding!*

 ## Program Objectives
 The goal of this project was to design and develop an adjustable diffuser wall for centrifugal compressor testing that could vary its angle between 0° and 3°.
 By replacing fixed shroud walls with a movable geometry insert, the project aimed to reduce manufacturing lead time and costs, increase testing flexibility, and enable more efficient aerodynamic experimentation for turbomachinery applications.